tvondra/sequential-uuids/README.md

 For timestamp-based generators, the block size is defined as interval length, with the default value 60 seconds.
-As the default number of blocks is 64k (same as for sequence-based generators), the bloc may be computed like this
+As the default number of blocks is 64k (same as for sequence-based generators), the block may be computed like this

     (timestamp / 60) % 65536